pubnub/workshop-raspberrypi/projects-python/helloworld/README.md

  pubnub.publish('hello_world', 'Hello PubNub', callback=callback, error=callback)
 ```

-Also, you can `subscribe1 all messages that have been published, although this block of code is not included in the `hello.py`.
+Also, you can `subscribe` all messages that have been published to the channel.

-Try creating a new file, and subscribe all other messages coming to the channel, **hello_world**.
+this block of code is not included in the `hello.py`, so try creating a new file, or add the code to your hello.py to subscribe all other messages coming to the channel, **hello_world**.

 ```python
 def _callback(message, channel):